Lynn Afendoulis

-Lynn Afendoulis (born November 3, 1958) is an American politician from the state of Michigan.
+Lynn Afendoulis (born November 3, 1958) is an American politician from the state of Michigan and Director of Corporate Communications & Government Affairs for UFP Industries.
 A Republican, she served as a member of Michigan House of Representatives from the 73rd district from 2019 to 2021.

 Early life and education

 Afendoulis was born in Grand Rapids, Michigan, the daughter of a restaurant owner and teacher.
 Afendoulis is of Greek ancestry: her grandparents are ethnic Greek immigrants from Greece and Turkey.

 Afendoulis attended Miami University before earning a Bachelor of Arts in journalism from Michigan State University.

 Career

 Media career

 In 1981, Afendoulis started her career as a reporter for The Grand Rapids Press until 1987.
 In 1987, Afendoulis became a reporter for The Tampa Tribune until 1989.
 In 1989, Afendoulis became a Communications/Public Relations Manager for the Bay Plaza Companies in St. Petersburg, Florida.
 In 1995, Afendoulis was a consultant for The Greystone Group.
 Since 2003, Afendoulis was a Director of Corporate Communications and Community Relations for Universal Forest Products.